 At Culture Commons, we care deeply about the creative and cultural life of the UK.

-From our world-leading creative industries and vibrant cultural scene to the 'everyday creativity' taking place in communities, this country is home to a rich creative ecosystem.
+From our world-leading creative industries and vibrant cultural scene, to the 'everyday creativity' taking place quietly in communities, this nation is home to a rich and dynamic creative ecosystem.

-That’s why we bring cutting-edge research and policy development activity together to co-design policy and influence decision making at the local, regional and national levels.
+That’s why we bring cutting-edge research, consultancy and policy development processes together to co-design policy and influence decision makers at the local, regional and national levels.

 Our work is always evidence-informed, implementable and impactful.
-As a not-for-profit, our work is underpinned by values of transparency, collaboration and bringing people who are often excluded from policy making processes to the table.
+As a not-for-profit organisation, our work is also underpinned by values of transparency, collaboration and bringing people who are often excluded from policy making processes to the table.

 Who we work with

-We support organisations operating in the creative industries and the publicly subsidised cultural sector too.
+We support individuals and organisations operating in the creative industries and the publicly subsidised cultural sector too.
 We work with leading universities, independent think tanks and research institutions.
 We regularly engage with local, national and international governments, senior parliamentarians, arms length bodies, grant giving organisations, trade unions and sector representative bodies.
+We increasingly work with artists to help us design and communicate policy.

 What we do